WSU football coach Nick Rolovich says he will follow state's COVID-19 vaccine requirement

-Rolovich had said previously that he was not going to get the vaccine for personal reasons and did not explicitly say during a Thursday media availability that he would receive a shot, only that he would follow the state mandate.
+Rolovich previously said he was not going to get the vaccine for personal reasons and did not explicitly say during a Thursday media availability that he would receive a shot, only that he would follow the state mandate.

 The mandate announced by Washington Gov. Jay Inslee also covers public, charter and private school teachers and staff.
 It allows for religious or medical exemptions but does not allow for a weekly testing alternative, and those who are not fully vaccinated by Oct.
 18 risk losing their jobs.